 \section{Conclusion}

-There are various potential issues with the identification of parameters, and the four definitions given here (identifiability, distinguishability, gap distinguishability, potential distinguishability from data) may not cover all of them; even using the definition of distinguishing sets, further definitions are possible, but what is already present allows to deal with many examples.
+There are various potential issues with the identification of parameters, and the four definitions given here (empirical identifiability, empirical distinguishability, empirical gap distinguishability, potential empirical distinguishability) may not cover all of them; even using the definition of distinguishing sets, further definitions are possible, for example empirical set identifiability, but what is already present allows to deal with many examples.

 Apart from the precise definitions, there are also different sources for identifiability and distinguishability problems.
 In some situations (Examples \ref{emissing}, \ref{eordinal}) the problem is that modelled information is not observed, either because it regards missing values, or latent variables.
 In some situations (Examples \ref{ebahsav}, \ref{edensity}), the issue is that the class of distributions to consider, even for a single parameter value of interest, is too rich, allowing for so much flexibility that the probability of any observable set cannot be sufficiently constrained.
-Identifiability and distinguishability from data can be the result of model assumptions constraining this flexibility, see Example \ref{edepmixture}; in Example \ref{exgausscor}, constraining the variance $\sigma^2$ would in turn allow the data to be informative about $\rho$.
+Identifiability and empirical distinguishability can be the result of model assumptions constraining this flexibility, see Example \ref{edepmixture}; in Example \ref{exgausscor}, constraining the variance $\sigma^2$ would in turn allow the data to be informative about $\rho$.
 These model assumptions cannot be justified from the data alone though.
 In some further situations, the data carry information about the parameter of interest, but this information, or more precisely the growth of the information over $n$, is limited (Lemma \ref{lrandomeff}, Example \ref{eneysco}, Theorem \ref{tgaussfpident}; Example \ref{exgausscor} is also of this kind, using (\ref{erandomeff})).
 Example \ref{exindist} is constructed so that the distinguishing information may not occur at any finite $n$, and the parameterisation in Example \ref{excausality} is arbitrarily close to a situation of classical non-identifiability, which is only avoided by the faithfulness assumption.